 If you’re looking to recreate that nice factory paint job that is smooth, consistent and with the finish and color you have in mind, then you need a spray paint specially created for automotive rims.

-The following section is meant to help you find the best spray paint for rims that will work for you.
+The following section is meant to help you find the best wheel spray paint that will work for you.

 We’ve written on the features, benefits, and shortcomings of some of the highest rated car rim paints on the market.
 We’re sure you’ll find the review helpful.

-Our Top 10 Best Spray Paints for Rims Reviews
+Our Top 10 Best Spray Paint for Rims Reviews

 1. Plasti Dip Rim Kit